IvanBohorquez21/Solar-Energy-Prediction/README.md

-# ☀️ Solar Energy Prediction Estimator
+# Solar Energy Prediction Estimator ☀️

-This is a professional Streamlit application that estimates the power output of solar panels in real-time using weather data from the OpenWeatherMap API.
+A professional web application that calculates real-time photovoltaic energy output based on current weather conditions (temperature and cloudiness) for any city in the world.

+## How it works
+- **Weather Data:** Fetches live data via OpenWeatherMap API.
+- **Physics Engine:** Calculates irradiance and applies thermal derating factors.
+- **Customizable:** Users can adjust panel nominal power and efficiency.

 ## 🚀 Features
 - **Real-time Data:** Fetches current temperature and cloud cover for any city.